sqlfluff/sqlfluff/docs/source/configuration.rst

 Dbt Project Configuration
 -------------------------

 dbt is not the default templater for *sqlfluff* (it is Jinja).
+For using *sqlfluff* with a dbt project, users can either use the `jinja` templater (which may be slightly faster, but may not support the full spectrum of macros) or the `dbt` templater, which uses the dbt itself to render the sql (meaning that there is a much more reliable representation of macros, but a potential performance hit accordingly).
+At this stage we recommend that users try both approaches and choose according to the method that they indent to use *sqlfluff*.

+A simple rule of thumb might be:

+- If you are using *sqlfluff* in a CI/CD context, where speed is not critical but accuracy in rendering sql is, then the `dbt` templater may be more appropriate.
+- If you are using *sqlfluff* in an IDE or on a git hook, where speed of response may be more important, then the `jinja` templater may be more appropriate.

-In order to get started using *sqlfluff* with a dbt project you will need the following
+In order to get started using *sqlfluff* with a dbt project you will need the following configuration:
-configuration:

 In *.sqlfluff*: